azureidentity/automationrunbook/README.md

 ## Hybrid Runbook Worker

 ### Windows - PowerShell 5.1
 By default, HRW on Windows runs the script using **nt authority\system**.
-You can change the context in HWR settings.
+You can change the context in HRW settings.
 ```
 Param(
     [Parameter(Mandatory=$True)]